 Be sure to speak with a legal professional before accepting any type of settlement.
 If your child is facing a lifetime of challenges because of an injury they acquired during birth, you deserve more than simply covering hospital costs.
 If your infant is in critical condition, you can expect your bills to remain steady and constant.

 Even if the insurance adjuster is offering to pay you a “multiple” of your medical bills, refrain from signing a settlement.
-Contact a qualified professional at Cantor Crane if you are being approached by an insurance adjuster in order to ensure you get the best deal for you and your situation.
+Contact a qualified professional at Cantor Injury Lawyers if you are being approached by an insurance adjuster in order to ensure you get the best deal for you and your situation.

 Pain and Suffering